mshayan-ags/Eccomerce/README.md

 - Points / loyalty field on User
 - Coupon application at checkout
 - Password reset via OTP (email or console fallback)
+- Guest checkout (a lightweight guest account is created transparently, no signup required)

 ### Admin